-In addition to the resources on Foundational Practices linked on the main BEP page, the staff-only Progressive Discipline page provides a range of resources for schools relevant to the implementation of the BEP as a whole, development of school-wide behavior support systems, and implementation of the progressive approach to discipline.
+In addition to the resources on Foundational Practices linked on the main Behavior Education Plan page, the staff-only Progressive Discipline page provides a range of resources for schools relevant to the implementation of the Behavior Education Plan as a whole, development of school-wide behavior support systems, and implementation of the progressive approach to discipline.

 Alternatives to Suspension

 While fidelity to the progressive discipline approach is critical, schools are also encouraged to explore alternative ways to solve problems and address behavior challenges without further decreasing students’ time outside the learning environment.
 Beginning with the 2019-20 school year, middle and high schools must develop an Alternatives to Suspension plan detailing the process and approach used in response to specific behaviors to offer students the opportunity to replace suspension.
 Alternatives to Suspension are important for behaviors that commonly progress from Level 2 (In-School Suspension) to Level 3 (Out of School Suspension).